May 2, 2013

 Additional changes would allow for a distinction between individuals and corporations for administrative penalties.
 The maximum administration penalty for an individual would remain at $5,000 but the maximum penalty for a corporation would increase to $20,000 from $5,000.

-In addition to tabling this legislation, the minister announced that his department will be reviewing high-interest loan rules including a review of what is happening in other provinces to determine if there is more that can be done to protect Manitoba consumers.
+In addition to tabling this legislation, the minister announced that his department will be reviewing high-interest loan rules including a review of what is happening in other provinces to determine if there is more that can be done to protect Manitoba consumers.“We’re strengthening the law to ensure our Consumer Protection Office can continue to be a valuable resource for hard-working Manitoba families and ensure they are protected from unfair business practices,” said Rondeau.
+“While the majority of businesses operate within the law, these new amendments will give us greater authority to take action against those businesses that may try to take advantage of Manitobans.”

 The Consumer Protection Office receives, mediates and investigates consumer-related complaints.
 Its duties include: